nimblegeek/nimblegeek/README.md

   <img src="https://github.com/nimblegeek/nimblegeek/blob/main/IMG_2787.jpg" width="210px" height="210px">
 </div> <br>

 Hey there, I'm Jonas.
-I am a curious guy who is trying to make things on the internet and learn more about what makes a great developer experience.
-Ultimately I am geeking out on platforms and developer workflows mostly.
+I am a platform engineer and independent freelancer.
+Ultimately I am geeking out on platforms and niched tooling to make  businesses more profitable and nimble.
 I don't hold a CS, but I have been curious enough to work in tech full-time.
 It turned out to be enough fun to keep going for 15+ years in various roles.

 I am driven by building useful stuff, mostly using technology as leverage.
 My general view on technology is that we should be using it rather being used by it.